benfoley/react-admin-app-template/README.md

 expo start
 ```

-Now you should see a list of your entry titles in the emulator app.
+Now you should see a list of your data's entry titles in the emulator app.

 ## Admin site